Joe Rogan: I’m Not Anti-Vaccines. I Almost Got the Shot (But Didn't).

 According to the influential comedian, he actually made an appointment in Las Vegas earlier this year to receive a dose of the Johnson & Johnson vaccine.
 However, he said, logistical issues at the time made it unable for him to get the shot.

-Although he never made another appointment, even for a different brand’s shot, Rogan had previously pointed to the brief pause in the J&J jabs issued by federal health officials as a reason he was unable to reschedule.
+Although he never made another appointment, even for a different brand’s shot, Rogan pointed to the brief pause in the J&J jabs issued by federal health officials as a reason he was unable to reschedule.
+(Rogan previously said in April that he was scheduled for the Johnson & Johnson shot but the appointment was canceled due to the pause.)

 Rogan ultimately held this up as proof that he is not vaccine-resistant or opposed to vaccinations.